Cruise Package Includes

 - Breakfast, lunch, and dinner.

-- Free flow of beverages-mineral water, soft drinks, juices, tea, coffee-at all times, free flow of local beer and house wine by glass during lunch and dinner, drinking water in cabin and during excursions.
+- Free flow of beverages-mineral water, soft drinks, juices, tea, coffee-at all times, free flow of local beer and house wine by glass during lunch and dinner, drinking water in the cabin, and during excursions.

 - Passenger liability insurance.